 In general, women without warning signs do not need to see a doctor if they have always had excess hair, they otherwise feel well, they have regular menstrual periods and no other masculine characteristics, and have family members who also have excess hair.
 Such women have excess body hair because it runs in their family.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see Table: Some Causes and Features of Hirsutism Some Causes and Features of Hirsutism ).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done ( see Table: Some Causes and Features of Hirsutism Some Causes and Features of Hirsutism ).

 Women are asked when hair began to grow excessively and where it is located, whether they have menstrual periods, and, if so, whether periods are regular.
 Doctors also ask whether women have had problems conceiving a child and whether any family members also have excess hair.

 Doctors ask people about all the drugs they are taking, particularly anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
 Anabolic steroids are hormones that promote muscle growth and increase strength and... read more and other drugs known to cause hair growth.

 During the physical examination, doctors note the pattern of hair growth and look for other masculine characteristics and for other features that suggest a cause.
-For example, a lump felt during the pelvic examination suggests a tumor in an ovary.
+For example, a lump felt during the pelvic examination may suggest a tumor in an ovary.

-Unless doctors confirm that the cause is use of a drug, blood tests are done to measure levels of various hormones and thus identify the cause.
+Women have blood tests to measure levels of various hormones and thus help identify the cause:

-Ultrasonography or computed tomography (CT) or magnetic resonance imaging (MRI) of the pelvis or both are usually done to rule out cancer, particularly if a lump is found in the pelvis or if male hormone levels are high.
+Ultrasonography and/or computed tomography (CT) or magnetic resonance imaging (MRI) of the pelvis is usually done to rule out pelvic or adrenal cancer, particularly if a lump is found in the pelvis or if testosterone or DHEAS levels are high.
 If a pituitary disorder is suspected, MRI of the head is done.